SCCapstone/RubbleRaiders/README.md

 Please make sure you have a folder dedicated to containing the project as well as a willingness to get "down and dirty" into Gradle and Java, as well as possibly XML and JSON.

+**_IF YOU ARE RUNNING ON LINUX_**

+Please install OpenJDK 8 using the following library path typed for Ubuntu derivatives:

+`sudo apt install openjdk-8-jdk`

+If you have another version already installed, after installing OpenJDK 8, type in the following commands:

+* Gets all installed versions Java JDK <br>

+`update-java-alternatives --list`

+* Changes default library to selected version <br>

+`sudo update-java-alternatives --set /path/to/altenative/version`

+If the above does not work, please copy and paste the following commands into terminal before running:

+`export JAVA_HOME=/path/to/JDK
+export PATH=$JAVA_HOME/bin:$PATH`

+Please refer to [this stack overflow page (comment by snesgx)](https://stackoverflow.com/questions/55847497/how-do-i-troubleshoot-inconsistency-detected-dl-lookup-c-111-java-result-12) for further information.

 ## Setup

 To SetUp the local branch, first clone the branch to your workspace directory (let's say "~/my_work_directory").